xXbaodeptraiXx/BedrockServer2000/README.md

 ### Current features

 - Server stop message to let players know that the server will close in 10 seconds
-- Automated backup saving, loading and other automated functions (has major bugs)
+- Automated backup saving, loading and other automated functions
 - Server exit timeout (automatically kill the server process if its exit procedure takes more than 30 seconds)
 - Configuration file
 - Ban list (has minor bugs)